martinrist/haskell-sandbox/app/programmingHaskell/chapter5/notes.md

 - _Type inference_ is an algorithm for determining types of expressions.
 Haskell's type inference is build on an extended version of the Damas-Hindley-Milner type system.

-- Haskell infers the most generally applicable (polymorphic) type that is still correct.
+- Haskell infers the most generally applicable (polymorphic) type that is still correct - this is referred to as the _principal type_

 ## 5.7 - Asserting Types for Declarations